DNAnoPore-lab/GRACE/README.md

 - Python (3.13) dependencies: sys, joblib, shutil, subprocess, numpy, pandas

 **Note that:**
-Both 0.8.0 and 1.0.2 version of dorado are needed for analysis, please use different suffix to distinguish between two versions (e.g. dorado0.8.0, dorado1.0.2).
+Both 0.8.0 and 1.0.2 version of dorado are needed for analysis, please use different suffix to distinguish between two versions (e.g., dorado0.8.0, dorado1.0.2).

 ## Installation
 Clone this project to your home (typically takes 10s to install) :